Jaguar I-Pace review

 In our back-to-back test with the Tesla Model S Long Range, the I-Pace lagged behind its rival slightly in pure performance terms.
 According to our figures the Jaguar sprinted from 0-60mph in 4.4 seconds, which is just 0.1 seconds shy of the Model S. It trailed further behind when accelerating from 30-70mph, however, taking 3.7 seconds compared with the Tesla’s time of 3.1 seconds.

 Draining the Jaguar I-Pace battery is a lot of fun, but topping it up takes longer than Jaguar will have you believe.
 The I-Pace will take a full 12 hours to fully recharge from a 7kW charger.
-A 40-minute blast from a 100kW charger will give you almost 240 miles of range, while a 50kW charger takes 85 minutes to achieve the same amount.
-Rapid chargers (25kW-99kW) and ultra-rapid chargers (100kW+) have become more readily available over the last year or so, but the majority of buyers will top up at home or the office from a smaller 7kW charger or wallbox, which takes over 12 hours for a 100 per cent recharge.
+A 40-minute blast from a 100kW charger will give you almost 240 miles of range, while a 50kW charger takes almost an hour and a half to achieve the same amount.
+Rapid chargers (25kW-99kW) and ultra-rapid chargers (100kW+) have become more readily available, but the majority of buyers will top up at home or the office from a smaller 7kW charger or wallbox, which takes over 12 hours for a 100 per cent recharge.
 You will only want to charge the I-Pace from a three-pin domestic plug socket as a last resort – doing so will take no less than 27 hours to fully replenish the battery.

 Another neat trick the I-Pace features to help keep the battery topped up is regenerative braking.
 As soon as you lift off the throttle, the I-Pace begins to slow until it comes to a complete and natural stop.
 It’s a wonderful feature and immediately makes you more aware of when and where to apply the throttle, nudging you into a more efficient and relaxed driving style.